50 Nifty Handy Hints for Cheapskates

 When leveling a toilet, I often use coins or washers as toilet shims.
 Coins or washers provide a firm seat and come in different thicknesses.

 Simply slide as many coins as necessary under the toilet until it’s completely level.
-Then caulk along the floor as you normally would to hide the coin toilet shims. — Les Zell
+Then caulk along the floor as you normally would to hide the coin toilet shims. — reader, Les Zell

 Toilet Paper Roll Wrapping Paper Sleeve